TikTok is emerging as a prominent source of news and information for most consumers, not just Get-Z.

 What is TikTok and what does it do?

-Quite simply, it is an app where users can create and share creative, looping videos between 15 and 20 seconds in length.
+It’s an app where users can create and share creative, looping videos between 30 seconds to 10 minutes.

 You can develop your videos by selecting from a large range of sounds, popular song snippets, short moments from films/TV shows and even YouTube videos.